seanyoung247/Plum/README.md

   - Generates the login page.
 Performs user login and registration.
 - search.html
   - Generates the search page.
 Performs searches and shows search results.
+  - Also provides macros to generate:
+    - The basic and advanced search forms
+    - A responsive pagination control
 - recipe.html
   - Generate individual recipe pages.
 - edit_recipe.html